GarveyMak123/Slave-to-the-Algorithm/week 12/README.md

 In [Bensound](https://www.bensound.com/royalty-free-music/track/slow-motion), I found the music I was looking for, called Slow Motion, which is royalty-free.
 The author is Benjamin Tissot (also known as Bensound).
 I needed to cite sources in the project.<br>
 <img src="https://github.com/GarveyMak123/Slave-to-the-Algorithm/blob/master/week%2012/Bensound.png" width="70%" height="70%"><br>

 While importing the music using libraries Sound, I have a problem.
-The sound was Very noisy, and after checking the code, it was still not resolved.
+The sound was very noisy, and after checking the code, it was still not resolved.
 Eventually, in [Curtis's processing: how to play music using minim](https://www.youtube.com/watch?v=LsADo2gcPWE), I learned how to use the minim library to import music and solve the problem.<br>
 <img src="https://github.com/GarveyMak123/Slave-to-the-Algorithm/blob/master/week%2012/Minim%20library%20.png" width="70%" height="70%"><br>

 ### Starfield Video<br>